Small Faces (1966 album)

 Small Faces is the debut album of Small Faces, released in May 1966 by Decca Records.
 It includes the hit singles "Whatcha Gonna Do About It" and "Sha-La-La-La-Lee".
-The album was well received by music critics and was popular with the public, rising to number 3 on the UK album chart remaining at the top for several weeks.
+The album was well received by music critics and was popular with the public, rising to number 3 on the UK albums chart remaining at the top for several weeks.
 It also reached number 8 in Finland.

-Album profile
+Background

+On 6 August 1965, British pop group Small Faces released their debut single "Whatcha Gonna Do About It" on Decca Records.